-Susquehanna Riverlands is open daily with the exception of Christmas, Easter, Thanksgiving and New Year’s Day.
+Susquehanna Riverlands is open daily except for Christmas, Easter, Thanksgiving, and New Year’s Day.

 Rules and Regulations

-Picnic pavilions at the Susquehanna Riverlands are available for group, on a first come basis, for outings year round.
-The picnic area is equipped with charcoal grills, electrical outlets, recycling cans, playground equipment and seasonal restrooms.
+Picnic pavilions at the Susquehanna Riverlands are available for groups, on a first-come basis, for outings year-round.
+The picnic area is equipped with charcoal grills, electrical outlets, recycling cans, playground equipment, and seasonal restrooms.